-SELF-AFFIRMATIONS are personal, positive expressions directed towards oneself.
-They focus on emphasizing and focusing on one’s most important values.
+SELF-AFFIRMATIONS are intentional, positive expressions directed towards oneself that disrupt negative thinking.
+They focus on emphasizing one’s most important values.
 In the world of alternative therapies, they have been considered to be extremely beneficial for boosting psychological well-being, stress relief, mental health, and life satisfaction.
 The concept is that it doesn’t only matter how we exist in reality -- how successful, healthy, physically attractive, or wealthy we actually are, it matters how we perceive ourselves in our mind’s eye.
 Our perception is incredibly important to the ways in which we actually experience ourselves on a daily basis.

 Researchers from Carnegie Mellon University suggest that self-affirmation can also enhance problem solving activity under pressure and stressful conditions.
 David Creswell’s research indicates that "An emerging set of published studies suggest that a brief self-affirmation activity at the beginning of a school term can boost academic grade-point averages in underperforming kids at the end of the semester," said Creswell, assistant professor of psychology in CMU's Dietrich College of Humanities and Social Sciences.

 Dr. Branch Coslett from the University of Pennsylvania refers to studies from the Netherlands where scientists studied the behaviors of anorexic women.
 They found that these behaviors exhibited that the women’s “internal representation” of themselves was much bigger than they were in physical reality.
 Our internal representation of ourselves in different contexts has a big impact on our psychological states of being.
 Coslett believes that positive self-affirmations can change our perception of ourselves positively.